open-policy-agent/opa/docs/content/policy-language.md

 ## Strings

 Rego supports two different types of syntax for declaring strings.
 The first is likely to be the most familiar: characters surrounded by double quotes.
-In such strings, certain characters must be escaped to appear in the string, such as double quotes themselves, backslashes, etc. See the [Language
+In such strings, certain characters must be escaped to appear in the string, such as double quotes themselves, backslashes, etc. See the [Policy
-Reference](../language-reference) for a formal definition.
+Reference](../policy-reference/#grammar) for a formal definition.

 The other type of string declaration is a raw string declaration.
 These are made of characters surrounded by backticks (`` ` ``), with the exception that raw strings may not contain backticks themselves.
 Raw strings are what they sound like: escape sequences are not interpreted, but instead taken